olleharstedt/olleharstedt.github.io/_posts/2017-10-28-civclicker2-progress-report.md

 ## Weather

 I've added a weather simulation based on the [Climak](https://www.researchgate.net/publication/228543743_Climak_A_stochastic_model_for_weather_data_generation) stochastic model.
 The implementation is far from perfect, but hopefully even a basic version will add some depth.
-Now the player has to make sure to keep his/hers civilization warm and bright to fight off cold, decease and wild animals!
+Now the player has to make sure to keep his/hers civilization warm and bright to fight off cold, disease and wild animals!

 Current weather and temperature can be seen in the top bar.